-If you’re not visiting Uji to try some of its premium green tea then surely you’re visiting to see the famous temple found on the back of those dozens of ten-yen coins in your wallet.
-Byodoin was built during the Heian Period around 998 AD as a private villa for Minamoto no Shigenobu, one of the ministers at the Imperial court.
-After his death, the family of a Fujiwara clan member later converted it into a temple in 1052 AD, which was common at the time.
+If you’re not visiting Uji to try some of its premium green tea then surely you’re visiting to see the famous temple found on the back of those dozens of 10-yen coins in your wallet.
+Byōdōin was built during the Heian Period in around 998 AD as a private villa for Minamoto no Shigenobu, one of the ministers at the Imperial court.
+After his death, the family of a Fujiwara clan member converted it into a temple in 1052 AD, which was common at the time.

-A year later the famous Phoenix Hall, depicted on the ten-yen coin, was added to the temple complex to house an image of Amida Buddha.
-Fires during the Boshin War (1868 to 1869) unfortunately destroyed most of the other buildings, leaving only the Phoenix Hall to remain.
-Some may argue this is actually a blessing in disguise since the scenic area surrounding it perfectly represents the Buddhist Pure Land — or paradise—on the earth.
+A year later the famous Phoenix Hall, depicted on the 10-yen coin, was added to the temple complex to house an image of Amida Buddha.
+Unfortunately, fires during the Boshin War (1868 to 1869) destroyed most of the other buildings, and only the Phoenix Hall survived.
+Some argue this is actually a blessing in disguise since the scenic area surrounding it perfectly represents the Buddhist Pure Land — or paradise on the earth.

-From Koshoji its about a 20-minute walk through the north-eastern part of Uji to reach Mimurotoji Temple.
-Open from 8:30 to 16:00 for just 500 yen, Mimurotoji Temple is another temple related to the Tale of Genji as it is said that the character Ukifune is buried here.
+From Kōshōji its about a 20-minute walk through the north-eastern part of Uji to reach Mimurotoji Temple.
+Mimurotoji Temple is another temple related to the Tale of Genji as it is said that the character Ukifune is buried here.

-What make Mimurotoji so appealing is that in whichever month of spring you decide to pay it a visit you will see its large garden’s seasonal flowers in bloom.
-From cherry blossoms in April to azalea in May to hydrangea in June and lotuses in July, it is no wonder the temple is also known as the ‘Flower Temple’.
+No matter which month of spring you decide to visit, you will see its large garden’s seasonal flowers in bloom.
+From cherry blossoms in April to azalea in May to hydrangea in June, and lotuses in July, it’s no wonder the temple is also known as the ‘Flower Temple’.

-Although you can walk to reach the final stop of our temple tour in Uji at Manpukuji Temple, if its already late in the day (considering that Mampukuji closes at 17:00) you may want to take the train from Mimuroto Station to Obaku Station on the Keihan Uji Line.
+The final stop of our Uji temple tour is Manpukuji Temple.
+Although you can walk to it, if it’s late in the day taking the train is a better option because Manpukuji closes at 5 p.m.
+Take the train from Mimuroto Station to Obaku Station on the Keihan Uji Line.